hargreavesmlct/battery_logger/README.md

 # battery_logger
-this repo i create for everyone, you can modified my code at next future
+This repo i present for everyone, you can modified my code at next future